Cyberjaya: Office and commercial facilities

-To cater for school children of the general population of Cyberjaya, there are primary (Sekolah Kebangsaan Cyberjaya and also SJK (C) union Chinese primary school shift from Ulu Sepetang) and secondary (Sekolah Menengah Kebangsaan Cyberjaya) public schools.
-The student population is about 350 and 750 for the primary and the secondary schools, respectively.

-The Korean expatriate population of the Kuala Lumpur area is served by the Korean School of Malaysia in Cyberjaya.

 Public facilities

-As an emerging township, Cyberjaya now has a police station complex, and a fire station (Bomba).
+As an emerging township, Cyberjaya has a police station complex, a fire station (Bomba), and a hospital (Hospital Cyberjaya).
 Apart from that, other public amenities which are completed includes a small recreational park just next to Multimedia University, the Cyberjaya Community Club, the Sports Arena (which offers outdoor sports facilities), bus shelters, pedestrian walkways and signalised pedestrian crossing at road junctions and more than 700 parking bays.

-The Raja Haji Fisabilillah Mosque is a principal mosque in Cyberjaya, and another newly built mosque is located at Masreca19 area, called Cyber10 Mosque.
+The Raja Haji Fisabilillah Mosque is the principal mosque in Cyberjaya.
+A second public mosque opened in April 2018 at the Masreca19 area, called Cyber10 Mosque.

 Recreation facilities

 Parks

 The Cyberjaya Lake Gardens is a 400 acre 'green lung' for Cyberjaya.
 Presently, about 86 acre of the land has been developed with facilities including Visitor's Information Centre, Boardwalk, Look-Out Tower, children's playground, 15 acre of main lake and 29 acre of natural and wetland.
 The Lake Gardens is now gaining popularity amongst the local community.
 Many community events, including fishing competitions, have attracted thousands to this lake.
 In September 2007, the Cyberjaya 50th Merdeka Carnival Celebration attracted more than 4,000 anglers, and it was registered as the biggest fishing competition by the Malaysia Book of Records.

 Other outdoor recreational facilities include the mini-park, adjacent to the Multimedia University; the 3.5 km promenade area next to the Putrajaya Lake; and the Sports Arena which offers more than 360 free parking bays, 1 basketball court, 1 tennis court, 2 futsal courts, a football field and a small food court.

 For indoor recreational facilities, the Cyberjaya Community Club, developed by Cyberview, has 2 futsal courts, 2 badminton courts, a gymnasium and 2 squash courts; all indoor and outdoor recreational facilities including basketball court, 2 tennis courts, swimming pool, a go-kart circuit and golf driving range.